ahwillia/HiddenMarkovModel.jl/README.md

+**Note:** There is now a registered package [HiddenMarkovModels.jl](https://github.com/BenConnault/HiddenMarkovModels.jl).
+This packages is no longer maintained.

-# HiddenMarkovModel.jl
+## HiddenMarkovModel.jl
-A module for fitting Hidden Markov Models in Julia.
+This is an old module for fitting Hidden Markov Models in Julia.
 Also check out [ToyHMM.jl](https://github.com/ahwillia/ToyHMM.jl), for a simple implementation of a discrete HMM in Julia.

 ### Installation